-Eurex Clearing Messaging Interfaces Connectivity Eurex Clearing
+Eurex Clearing Messaging Interfaces Connectivity B: AMQP Programming Guide Eurex Clearing queue.[jndiname]=<Address> topic.[jndiname]=<Address> topic.requestAddress=<Address> queue.responseAddress=<Address>

-B: AMQP Programming Guide

-As of 30.08.17

-Page 30 of 61

-'''

-topic.requestAddress=<Address>

-queue.responseAddress=<Address>

-'''

 3.3.3.1 Receiving responses to requests

 As described in the Eurex Clearing FIXML/FpML/Margin Calculator Interface Specification, "Volume E: AMQP Setup & Internals", receiving responses to requests can be done either using an auto-delete response queue which has to be created by the client application and bound to the response exchange or using the predefined response queue.
 Unlike the AMQP 0-10 client, which receives the responses using the auto-delete response queues, the 1.0 client is already using the predefined response queue.